 Cincinnatus Community Service Requirements

-Update for 2020-21: We know that agencies and their clients very much need help – even more so at this difficult time.
-Seek out service opportunities that also account for restrictions for your own health and safety.
+COVID Update: We know that agencies and their clients very much need help – even more so at this difficult time.
+Seek out service opportunities that also account for restrictions as you see fit for your own health and safety.

 The Center for Community Engagement continues to identify service options that can be done remotely (such as online tutoring) or with limited contact (assisting with fundraising mailings or bag lunch preparations) so that scholars can always be of assistance.